FabriBertani/Plugin.XamarinAppRating/README.md

 /// </summary>
 public async Task PerformPlatformRateAppAsync(string packageName = null, string applicationId = null, string productId = null)
 ```
-The **packageName** and **applicationId** properties must be null for UWP only.
+`packageName` and `applicationId` properties must be null for UWP only.

-This method will open _Microsoft Store_ application with the page of your current app.
+This method will open **_Microsoft Store application_** with the page of your current app.

+If method fail it will display an alert announcing the error.

-The **productId** is the ProductId of your UWP app.
+`productId` is the **_ProductId_** of your UWP app.
 It's **_Required_**</strong> to open the store page.</param>

-If method fail it will display an alert announcing the error.

 ## Usage
-**Warning** - You should be careful about how and when you ask users to rate your app, there may be penalties from stores.
-As an advice, use a counter on the app start and storage that counter, when the counter reachs certain number it shows a dialog to the users asking them if they want to rate the app first, if they decline restart the counter to ask them later, also leave the option to do it themselves.
+**Warning** - You should be careful about **how and when** you ask users to rate your app, there may be penalties from stores.
+As advice I recommend to use a counter on the app start and storage that counter, then when the counter reachs certain number, display a dialog asking to the users if they want to rate the app, if they decline the offer, reset the counter to ask them later, also leave the option to do it themselves.

 ```csharp
 public partial class MainPage : ContentPage